ChristianTremblay/pyhaystack/README.md

 ![onerecord.jpg](https://bitbucket.org/repo/Anyjky/images/3727676776-onerecord.jpg)

 # Use pandas to analyse data
-##Compute mean by hour of this record... between 08:00 and 17:00
+##Compute mean by hour of this record
+Using the "between_time" function you can also get this range of data for every day !

 	:::python
 		hourlymean_day = trends[0].data.resample('h').between_time('08:00','17:00')